About

 package, including email services, from Easynet back in 2002, I was

-offered rather unmemorable URLs such as jenkins_12.com or .co.uk.
+offered rather unmemorable domain names such as jenkins_12.com or .co.uk.
 I

 found that applying for jenkins-of-ewelme.org.uk to distinguish this